 Richard Warner, Colorado Recovery

 This realization of “internalized stigma” can impede progress.
-Much of the stigma surrounding severe mental health conditions, like schizophrenia, bipolar disorder, borderline personality disorder and even drug addiction come from a place of misinformation.
+Much of the stigma surrounding severe mental health conditions, like schizophrenia, bipolar disorder, borderline personality disorder, and even drug addiction comes from a place of misinformation.
 The fact that most people do not fully understand the full chemical reaction in the brain in association with mental health concerns leads to a fear of the unknown and belief in assumptions that are placed from symptoms that are simply misunderstood.
 Take for example the symptoms of schizophrenia.
 These symptoms are grouped into two main categories; positive and negative.
-The positive symptoms of schizophrenia are delusions, hallucinations (auditory, visual and sensational) and confused thoughts/speech.
+The positive symptoms of schizophrenia are delusions, hallucinations (auditory, visual, and sensational) and confused thoughts/speech.
 Many people that encounter a person experiencing these symptoms may be moderately confused but not bewildered by their interaction.
 Much of what is going on in the mind of the person with schizophrenia isn’t completely obvious to an observer.
-So at that point, what judgement can truly exist?
-Perhaps they are disorganized or rambling; but what comparison can we make between some one with an official diagnosis and the appearance of another seemingly healthy individual that is caught in a stressful situation?
-To those with the diagnosis, their label is the “excuse” that the outside world give them, but in reality, what is going on in their mind can’t be fully understood by one interaction.
+So at that point, what judgment can truly exist?
+Perhaps they are disorganized or rambling; but what comparison can we make between someone with an official diagnosis and the appearance of another seemingly healthy individual that is caught in a stressful situation?
+To those with the diagnosis, their label is the “excuse” that the outside world gives them, but in reality, what is going on in their mind can’t be fully understood by one interaction.